MarkosBont/MarkosBont/README.md

 ### What I work with

 Python, PyTorch, computer vision, RAG and LLM pipelines, Streamlit, Supabase, pandas.
-Mathematics through linear algebra, graphs, topology and real analysis, which turns out to matter more than expected.
+Mathematics through linear algebra, graphs, topology and real analysis.

 Outside of that: my main passion is football, both played and analysed.

 ### Contact

-Greek, based in Athens, moving to New York in August 2026.
+Greek, moving to New York in August 2026.

 - [LinkedIn](https://www.linkedin.com/in/markosbontozoglou/)
 - Email: markos.bont@gmail.com